 Frequently Asked Questions

-To avoid blueberries from sinking to the bottom of the cake, lightly toss your blueberries in some flour (cassava or almond are great).
+To avoid blueberries from sinking to the bottom of the cake, lightly toss your blueberries in some flour.

 As this cake has no eggs or dairy in it, it is suitable for a vegan diet.

 Alternative flours like coconut, oat, or almond won’t work well, as they require eggs and/or butter for stability.

 Lemon Blueberry Cake

 - 1 1/2 cups all purpose flour gluten free, if needed

 - 1 cup sugar brown or coconut sugar work.